mila-iqia/mila-docs/docs/Userguide_faq.rst

 Use ``salloc [--slurm_options]`` without any executable at the end of the command, this will launch your default shell on an interactive session.
-Remember that an interactive session is bound to the login node where you start it so you could risk loosing your job if the login node becomes unreachable.
+Remember that an interactive session is bound to the login node where you start it so you could risk losing your job if the login node becomes unreachable.

 How can I reset my cluster password ?